scientific-python/scientific-python-archive/presentations/proposed/scipy2022/maintainers/proposal.md

 ## Short Summary

-The future of Scientific Python is here.
+The Scientific Python project aims to better coordinate the ecosystem and grow the community.
+This talk focuses on our efforts to better coordinate the ecosystem.
-Behind the scenes, core scientific projects have started coordinating to better unify the community.
+Come hear how behind the scenes, core scientific projects have started coordinating to better unify the community.
 Learn more about the goals of this unification effort, opportunities that exist, and, most importantly, how to join the adventure.

 ## Abstract